 General FAQs

-• Yes.
-Ignite Fund grants are considered taxable income.
+- Yes.
+The Ignite Fund grants are considered taxable income.
 Lead Applicants are responsible for receiving the grant funds and 1099 IRS tax forms.

 How long is the grant period?